qaisjp/inf-sp/answers3.md

 	alter table users add privkey blob;
 	```

+	you should also truncate the `users` table since the columns we've just added will be empty for the existing rows

 - `/etc/httpd/conf/httpd.conf` should be updated with our `httpd.conf`. it blocks access to the `include` folder by adding the following node:

 	```xml